-UHCS Counseling: If you or someone you know is struggling with an alcohol or drug problem, call University Health & Counseling Services, 262-472-1305 to make an appointment with our AODA Counselor.
+The AODA Counselor at UHCS is available to help!
+If you or someone you know is struggling with an alcohol or drug problem, call University Health & Counseling Services at 262-472-1305 to make a FREE & CONFIDENTIAL appointment.

 Ever think you drank way too much last night?
 You did if you experienced slurred speech, memory loss, vomited or passed out.
 How drunk you are really depends on your blood alcohol content (BAC).
 This refers to how much alcohol is in your blood.
 The higher your BAC, the more dangerous drinking becomes.